TSMC

 Modern AI compute depends on dense logic, high memory bandwidth, high yield, energy efficiency, and enormous production scale.
 Leading-edge process nodes matter because AI accelerators and associated CPUs, networking chips, and custom inference chips need more transistors and lower energy per operation than older nodes can usually provide.

-For AI governance, this means compute is not only a cloud or data-center question.
+For compute governance, this means compute is not only a cloud or data-center question.
 The ability to build frontier models, serve fast inference, and scale agent systems depends partly on foundry reservations, process ramps, packaging slots, memory supply, export controls, and the geographic resilience of manufacturing.
+A lab can have a model architecture, funding, and data-center plans while still being constrained by wafer starts, CoWoS capacity, HBM supply, or export-control eligibility.

 Advanced Packaging and CoWoS

 AI accelerators are not only chips.
-They are packages that place compute dies, high-bandwidth memory stacks, interposers, substrates, and thermal structures into working systems.
+They are advanced packages that place compute dies, high-bandwidth memory stacks, interposers, substrates, power delivery, thermal structures, and test flows into working systems.
 TSMC's 3DFabric family includes advanced packaging and 3D silicon stacking technologies such as CoWoS, InFO, and SoIC.

 CoWoS is especially important for AI because it supports high-performance packages where logic and HBM sit close enough to move data at very high bandwidth.
-TSMC describes CoWoS-S as a package technology for ultra-high-performance computing applications such as AI and supercomputing.
+TSMC describes CoWoS-S as a package technology for ultra-high-performance computing applications such as AI and supercomputing, using a silicon interposer to connect logic chiplets and HBM cubes.
 In practice, CoWoS capacity can become a bottleneck even when wafer fabrication is available.

 This is why AI hardware supply chains increasingly discuss packaging capacity alongside wafer capacity.
-A finished AI accelerator may need leading-edge logic, HBM, advanced package assembly, substrate availability, test capacity, and server integration before it becomes usable compute in a data center.
+A finished AI accelerator may need leading-edge logic, HBM from memory suppliers, advanced package assembly, substrate availability, package-level test capacity, firmware and driver support, and server integration before it becomes usable compute in a data center.
+TSMC and Amkor's 2024 Arizona memorandum of understanding is a concrete example: the companies said they would collaborate on advanced packaging and test capabilities, including InFO and CoWoS, near TSMC's Phoenix fabs.

 Geopolitics and Capacity